eHealthAfrica/eHealthAfrica.github.io/_case-studies/eoc-dashboard.md

 Kazana’s modular architecture enables us to use plugins to consume and transform data from a variety of different sources, for example Excel files submitted via email.
 It also provides a suite of user management tools that make it easy to get new projects up and running as quickly as possible.

 Like the majority of our other projects, Kazana is backed by a [CouchDB](https://couchdb.apache.org/) database, which provides a versatile, performant data store.
-Since the EOC Dashboard currently retrieves its data from Novel-T via an API, it barely uses the data staging and data integration capabilities of Kazana.
-There is however a strong possibility that we will at some point import all the existing data from Novel-T’s API so that we can hand it over to the Nigerian government in a single, unified form.
+The EOC Dashboard currently retrieves its data from Novel-T via an API, so it barely uses the data staging and integration capabilities of Kazana.
+However, we are moving towards a standalone system that will use the API to import all the existing data so that we can hand it over to the Nigerian government in a single, unified form.